Things You Can't Miss at the Berlin Wall

 Buy your tickets to the Berlin Wall Museum

-Get to know the Berlin Hohenschönhausen Memorial
+Discover the Berlin Hohenschönhausen Memorial

-Berlin Hohenschönhausen Memorial| ©Ian Patterson
+Berlin-Hohenschönhausen Memorial| ©Ian Patterson

-Berlin Hohenschönhausen Memorial| ©Ian Patterson
+Berlin-Hohenschönhausen Memorial| ©Ian Patterson

 Visit the Berlin-Hohenschönhausen Memorial website to book.